-At June 30, 2020 and December 31, 2019, Salarius also held approximately \$0 and \$1.0 million, respectively, which represents funds received from Cancer Prevention and Research Institution of Texas ("CPRIT").
+December 31, 2019, the CPRIT bank balance was approximately \$0 and \$1.0 million, respectively.
 These funds were used for costs for allowable expenses, primarily research and development expenses.
 The grant has a mandatory fund matching requirement.
-Subject to CPRIT review, the Company believes that all matching fund requirements have been met at June 30, 2020.
+Subject to CPRIT review, the Company believes that all matching fund requirements have been met at September 30, 2020.